The On behalf of the Board of Directors of your Company, I am delighted

 Directors'' Report exceeding the stipulated remuneration limit(s).

-Corporate Affairs, amending provisions of said Rules, has exempted
+Ministry of Corporate Affairs, amending provisions of said rules, has

 Directors'' Report.
 As your Company is a Government Company, such